dotnet/apireviews/2015-09-29-serialization/README.md

 * The current way to hook up surrogates for data contract serialization is via [IDataContractSurrogate](https://msdn.microsoft.com/en-us/library/system.runtime.serialization.idatacontractsurrogate(v=vs.110).aspx)
-* Unfortunately, `IDataContractSurrogate` depends on CodeDOM which we consider legacy and replaced by Roslyn
+* Unfortunately, `IDataContractSurrogate` depends on CodeDOM which we consider legacy and is replaced by Roslyn
 * The proposal is to add a new type, `ISerializationSurrogateProvider` that doesn't have the CodeDOM dependency but supports the scenario: